MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meeting-recording-expiration-feature.md

 **What is the change?**

 We are introducing a default 60-day expiration setting for *all* newly created Teams meeting recordings (TMRs).
 This is on by default for all tenants and you must turn it off if you do not want this feature.
-The ODSP system will monitor the expiration date set on all TMRs and will automatically move TMRs to the recycle bin on their expiration date.
+The OneDrive and SharePoint system will monitor the expiration date set on all TMRs and will automatically move TMRs to the recycle bin on their expiration date.

 **Why are we introducing this change?**

 We've answered your requests for the meeting recording expiration feature.
-This is a lightweight housekeeping mechanism to reduce storage clutter created from cold Teams meeting recordings (TMR).
-On average, 99% of TMRs are never re-watched after 60 days.
+This is a lightweight housekeeping mechanism to reduce storage clutter created from cold TMR.
+On average, 99% of TMRs are never rewatched after 60 days.

 **Why is this being turned on by default?**

-We believe nearly all customers will benefit from the reduced storage load on their tenant by removing recordings that will likely never be re-watched after 60 days.
+We believe nearly all customers will benefit from the reduced storage load on their tenant by removing recordings that will likely never be rewatched after 60 days.
 It's our goal to provide as clean an experience as possible for all customers by default.

 **How is the expiration date calculated?**